Queen Katherine School

 The Queen Katherine School is an academy school located in Kendal, Cumbria, England.
-It is a co-educational facility for 11- to 18-year-olds and has around 1,420 students.
+It is a co-educational facility for 11- to 18-year-olds and has 955 students.

 The school was judged to be Good in all areas after an inspection by Ofsted in March 2022.

 Classification

 The school achieved specialist status as a Technology College in 2001 and became a strategic facility for students with physical and medical difficulties in 2002.
 In 2006, it became a full-service Extended School.

 In 2011 the school became an Academy.

 In March 2022 the school was judged to be Good in all areas by Ofsted.

 Extracurricular activities

 There are over 30 school clubs, and a number of activities during lunchtime, after school and at weekends.

 There are regular school plays, including an annual musical, a number of choirs and a school orchestra, which perform locally.
 Many QKS students also play in the Westmorland Youth Orchestra and Cumbria Youth Orchestra, or sing in the Amabile choir.